 We’d originally planned to do lunch in Seuss Landing and dinner at Leaky Cauldron.
 I looked up the menu for Leaky Cauldron and knew it wasn’t our style of food.
 Three Broomsticks looked much more our speed so we decided to just go ahead and grab lunch there.

-We knew at that point in the day we probably wouldn’t be able to make it the full day at the parks anyway and did want to experience at least one of the Harry Potter themed dining locations.
+We knew at that point in the day we probably wouldn’t be able to make it the full day at the parks anyway.
+For our first time at Universal Studios Orlando, we did want to experience at least one of the Harry Potter themed dining locations.

 The food was not cheap but it was tasty!
 I went for a side of potatoes and corn on the cobb as my meal.
 Zach got fish and chips.
 The girls shared chicken tenders, fries and fruit and poor Kye just wanted something warm so he got Mac and cheese (it was tasty!).
 We all liked everything we ordered!